atmelcorp/atmel-software-package/examples/README.SAMA5D2.md

 qspi_flash: Read/Write/Delete commands to a QSPI serial flash

+qspi_xip: Load a binary into QSPI memory and jump to it

 rtc: RTC Example

 sdmmc_sdcard: Example of Read/Write access from/to SD Cards, MMC Cards, e.MMC devices